askherconsulting/MoT_Automation_Week_API_Challenge/Viv_Notes_updated_by_Beth.md

 - Used lodash module to set min and max random number generated variable for use in POST room request
 - I'd never used the pre-request strip to actually do a post request for example to setup a room, this was really console
 - Negative testing for the deletion is cool and might be good to talk about also?
+- Beth learnt that regular small merges with master in Github is a much cleaner and easier way of pairing with someone than just getting carried away and dumping a whole load of changes at once!